fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Breakdance.
 * Fixed: Compatibility with theme Phlox.
 Checkout elements not clickable because of position for Phlox page background element.
 * Fixed: JS error on checkout coupon code script when jQuery BlockUI is missing.
+* Fixed: Only load Mailcheck script on the checkout page.
+Fixed the error "fcSettings is not defined" on other pages.

 = 3.1.5 - 2024-02-21 =